shary0300/automation-script/README.md

-# shary-selenium-java
+# mercans-test-shaharyar

-**Project Tools:** Selenium, Cucumber, TestNG, Allure report This project is an automation testing framework for the **SAUCE DEMO** application that uses Java as the programming language and combines several popular tools and technologies for automated testing, including Selenium, Cucumber, TestNG, and Allure Reporting.
+**Project Tools:** Selenium, Cucumber, TestNG, Allure report This project is an automation testing framework for the **ESS Leaves** application that uses Java as the programming language and combines several popular tools and technologies for automated testing, including Selenium, Cucumber, TestNG, and Allure Reporting.

 ## Table of Contents